 I am a great fan of the power of storytelling in learning, it is enjoyable, fun, can be used to deliver messages or reinforce concepts or expected behaviours.
 My Mum owns a children’s bookshop in Herne Bay (Click Here for Site) and leads storytelling sessions in local schools.
 So I am just following in her footsteps.

 I am also a great fan of putting on a show.
-Students in my school, and many many other schools, have severe communication difficulties. receptive language is impaired, reading and comprehension skills as we understand them limited.
+Students in my school, and many many other schools, have severe communication difficulties and sensory needs. receptive language is impaired, reading and comprehension skills as we understand them limited.
 So why would someone sitting up front reading a book be in any way engaging or enjoyable?

 What this creates is the beginnings of an immersive environment.
 Children with communication difficulties will not take in everything you say.
 Whether you say it fast, slow, support with signing etc so this all encompassing approach ensures a higher level of engagement and enjoyment.
 No child will take in anything you say if you do not deliver it in a way that grips them.

-For Dustbin Dad by Peter Bently &Russel AYTo my class made a life size dustbin Dad head and the foods mentioned in the book, volunteers came up and fed him the food as I read and signed (makaton) the foods.
-We also dpelt out the title standing in line.
+For Dustbin Dad by Peter Bently &Russel Ayto my class made a life size dustbin Dad head and the foods mentioned in the book, volunteers came up and fed him the food as I read and signed (makaton) the foods.
+We also spelt out the title standing in line.
 Great interaction!